Frank Lloyd Wright tour from Chicago

 Bonus: Still Bend/Bernard Schwartz House

 What’s better than visiting a Frank Lloyd Wright home?
-How about living in one!
+How about living in one?
 The Still Bend/Bernard Schwartz House is available to rent on airbnb!
-Still Bend expands on the Usonian concept of the Herbert and Katherine Jacobs House, standing as the realized "Dream House" concept Frank Lloyd Wright described in Life Magazine.
-Built in 1938, the red brick, red concrete, and wood accents bring his signature natural aesthetic at a lower price point.
+Still, Bend expands on the Usonian concept of the Herbert and Katherine Jacobs House, standing as the realized "Dream House" concept Frank Lloyd Wright described in Life Magazine.
+Built-in 1938, the red brick, red concrete, and wood accents bring his signature natural aesthetic at a lower price point.
 The interior, with its cozy spaces is like "a little private club", and is still furnished as it was in the early 20th century.
 For FLW lovers, it's hard to beat actually living his dream.
-Which is probably why Still Bend is the most popular airbnb in the state, so book well in advance!
+This is probably why Still Bend is the most popular Airbnb in the state, so book well in advance!

 Ready for your Frank Lloyd Wright tour from Chicago?